Coherent-Partners/spark-ts-sdk/README.md

 [Other APIs](./docs/misc.md) - for other functionalities:

+- `Spark.health.check(env)` checks the health of a Spark environment.
 - `Spark.wasm.download(uri)` downloads a service's WebAssembly module.
 - `Spark.files.download(url)` downloads temporary files issued by the Spark platform.